EarlGlynn/MIMIC-III-Getting-Started/README.md

 At present *RPostgreSQL* or *odbc* are the preferred ways to access the MIMIC-III Postgres database using RStudio notebooks.

-A bug in the package *RPOstgres* should be fixed in Feb.
+A bug in the package *RPostgres* should be fixed in Feb.
 2019, and it may be the package of choice to use at that time.

 ### 050-Querying-MIMIC-III

-SQL and tidyverse/dplry solutions in RStudio notebooks for the [Querying MIMIC-III](https://mimic.physionet.org/tutorials/intro-to-mimic-iii/) examples.
+SQL and tidyverse/dplyr solutions in RStudio notebooks for the [Querying MIMIC-III](https://mimic.physionet.org/tutorials/intro-to-mimic-iii/) examples.
 Tutorials from [PhysioNet](https://physionet.org/) site.

 ### 060-Nature-Scientific-Data

 Jupyter notebook showing plots of example patient.
-Part of paper [MIMIC-III, a freely accessible critical care database](https://www.ncbi.nlm.nih.gov/pubmed/27219127).
+Part of online site [MIMIC-III, a freely accessible critical care database](https://www.nature.com/articles/sdata201635).